vannut/statamic-peak-docs/docs/getting-started/tailwind-css.md

 Peak ships with a few custom Tailwind goodies:
 * `.break-decent`: uses `word-break: break-word`.
 * `supports-backdrop-blur:`: a variant to check if the browsers supports backdrop filters (backdrop blur).
 This way you can do condionally change a background opacity for example using `supports-backdrop-blur:bg-opacity-70`.
-* Style fyle upload form elements by default using your site's theme colors.
+* Style file upload form elements by default using your site's theme colors.